core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * There is no default format defined in CoAP for aggregation of multiple responses into a single response.
 Such a format could be standardized based on, for example, the multipart content-format {{RFC8710}}.

 Due to the above issues, it is RECOMMENDED that a CoAP Proxy only processes a group URI request if it is explicitly enabled to do so.
 The default response (if the function is not explicitly enabled) to a group URI request is 5.01 Not Implemented.
-Furthermore, a proxy SHOULD be explicitly configured (e.g. by allow-listing and/or client authentication) to allow proxied CoAP group requests only from specific client(s).
+Furthermore, a proxy SHOULD be explicitly configured (e.g., by allow-listing and/or client authentication) to allow proxied CoAP group requests only from specific client(s).

 The operation of HTTP-to-CoAP proxies for multicast CoAP requests is specified in {{Sections 8.4 and 10.1 of RFC8075}}.
 In this case, the "application/http" media type is used to let the proxy return multiple CoAP responses -- each translated to a HTTP response -- back to the HTTP client.
 Of course, in this case the HTTP client sending a group URI to the proxy needs to be aware that it is going to receive this format, and needs to be able to decode it into the responses of multiple CoAP servers.
 Also, the IP source address of each CoAP response cannot be determined anymore from the "application/http" response.
 The HTTP client still identify the CoAP servers by other means such as application-specific information in the response payload.